MBJ420/LinkedIn-Scraper-Python/README.md

 # LinkedIn-Scraper-Python
-Scrapes Jobs from LinkedIn, Filters them and adds them in a csv file \n Libraries Used:
+## Scrapes Jobs from LinkedIn, Filters them and adds them in a csv file
+## Libraries Used: